 These are just a few easy tips to ensure your sorbet comes out perfectly!

 - Strain the sorbet before freezing it.
 Even if you don't use raspberries and are using a different berry, still do this!
-Leaving the seeds in totally takes away from the signature creaminess of a sorbet.
+Leaving the seeds in takes away from the signature creaminess of a sorbet.

 FAQ